Contact Saadat Spine in Los Angeles for a consultation regarding spine surgery alternatives, including a minimally-invasive lumbar fusion.

 These approaches also meant longer operative times, more blood loss during surgery, and a much longer recovery.

-The development of advanced minimally-invasive techniques has allowed us to accomplish the same goals with much smaller incisions, minimal dissection of the muscles that attach to the spine, shorter operative times, and less blood loss.
+The development of advanced minimally-invasive techniques has provided a spinal surgery alternative, allowing us to accomplish the same goals with much smaller incisions, minimal dissection of the muscles that attach to the spine, shorter operative times, and less blood loss.

 Minimally-invasive Lumbar Fusion Techniques